-There is no deal without a pain.
+There is no deal without a pain points.
 Pain is the driver, the ultimate reason why customers will act and buy your solution in the end.

 It may not be obvious in the beginning, but there is always a trigger that gets decision makers to buy.
 It could be something that they need to solve, grow, improve, or reduce.

-However, too many sales people don’t know what the real pain is or how to identify it.
+However, too many sales people don’t know what the real customer pain point is or how to identify it.

-In this article, we’ll cover exactly what qualifies as a real pain, what doesn’t, along with real world examples of pain points that were strong enough to close a deal.
+In this article, we’ll cover exactly what qualifies as a real pain point, what doesn’t, along with real world examples of customer pain points that were strong enough to close a deal.

 In this article, we’ll cover exactly:

-- What A Real Pain Point Is (And What Isn’t)
+- What A Real Customer Pain Point Is (And What Isn’t)

 - How To Determine if A Pain Point Is Strong Enough (with Real World Examples)

-- The Dangers of Assuming Your Prospect’s Pain Points
+- The Dangers of Assuming Your Customer’s Pain Points

-What A Real Pain Point Is (And What Isn’t)
+What A Real Customer Pain Point Is (And What Isn’t)

-In 4 out of 5 cases, salespeople assume what the pain point is and don’t bother confirming with the client.
+In 4 out of 5 cases, salespeople assume what the pain point is and don’t bother confirming with the customer.
 Many times, these assumptions are built around the features and benefits of a product with no clear understanding of how the product benefits the client.

 Some examples of pain points I’ve come across that were simply not strong enough were:

-- The client doesn’t have a data storage system
+- The customer doesn’t have a data storage system

-- The client needs an automation on XYZ
+- The customer needs an automation on XYZ

-- The client has to act because of compliance reasons.
+- The customer has to act because of compliance reasons.

 The problem is that these are intentions.
 Not actual pain points.
-So, what is a “real” pain point?
+So, what is a “real” customer pain point?
 It is the answer to the following questions:

 - Why should the customer do anything?

 - What is the reason for acting?

-- What is preventing or stopping the client from doing anything?
+- What is preventing or stopping the customer from doing anything?

 - What is the consequence of doing nothing?

-- How big of a pain is it?
+- How big of a pain point is it?

-- Is there a deadline that the client needs to solve this pain point by?
+- Is there a deadline that the customer needs to solve this pain point by?